cedlll/designr/designr.md

 - MUST use motion/react (formerly framer-motion) when JavaScript animation is required
 - SHOULD use tw-animate-css for entrance and micro-animations in Tailwind CSS
 - MUST use cn utility (clsx + tailwind-merge) for class logic
+- SHOULD NOT introduce custom Tailwind config values without design sign-off

 ## Components